 Until 2014 the Foundling Fellowships were supported by the Clore Duffield Foundation

-We celebrates their vision and continue their work, by enabling today’s artists, musicians and writers to work alongside vulnerable young people and to cast new light on the histories we tell.
+We celebrate their vision and continue their work, by enabling today’s artists, musicians and writers to work alongside vulnerable young people and to cast new light on the histories we tell.
 Central to this work are the Foundling Fellows.

 2018 Foundling Fellows